-All buses to the Rouge Complex depart from the circle drive in front of the Henry Ford Museum.
+All buses to the Rouge Complex depart from the circle drive in front of the Henry Ford Museum of American Innovation.
 Buses depart regularly throughout the day (Monday-Saturday) from 9:20 a.m. – 3:00 p.m.
 Buses are loaded on a first-come, first-served basis.
 Guests will be seated on the first available bus.

 Is photography permitted on the tour?

 Photography and video recording are strictly prohibited in both theaters and the Dearborn Truck Plant.
 Photography is allowed in the Legacy Gallery and Observation Deck.